 Once you have saved the settings, place the following shortcode on the page that you want the sitemap to show:

 Final Thoughts: How to Add an HTML Sitemap Page to Your WordPress Website

 When creating an HTML sitemap page, a good rule of thumb is to design it to function as a table of contents.
 Make sure to keep it organized and easy to navigate.

-Google’s Webmaster Guidelines states the importance of having an XML sitemap file and suggests to “Also provide a page with a human-readable list of links to these pages (sometimes called a site index or site map page).”
-Google XML Sitemaps is a free plugin which will generate the XML file.
+Google’s Webmaster Guidelines state the importance of having an XML sitemap file and suggest to “Also provide a page with a human-readable list of links to these pages (sometimes called a site index or site map page).”
+Google XML Sitemaps is a free plugin that will generate the XML file.